-The CSR specialist then had the responsibility to communicate relevant information learned during these sessions to other key individuals in the Company, including the Vice President of Administration and Human Resources, the Vice President of Production and Procurement Process, and the Director of Technical Design and Overseas Production.
+The Principal Advisor, CSR was then responsible for communicating the relevant information learned during these sessions to other key individuals in the Company, including the Vice President of Human Resources and Administration, the Vice President of Production and Supply Chain, and the Director of Technical Design and Overseas Production.

-8. Assessing effectiveness
+8. ASSESSING EFFECTIVENESS

-The prevention of forced labor and child labor will always be a work in progress.
-While we did not have a structure in place to assess our effectiveness in preventing and reducing the risks of forced labor and child labor in our operations and supply chains during the last financial year, we intend to implement a structure to assess our practices at a later stage.
+The prevention of forced labour and child labour will always be a work in progress.
+While we did not have a structure in place to assess our effectiveness in preventing and reducing the risks of forced labour and child labour in our operations and supply chains during the last financial year, we intend to implement a structure to assess our practices at a later stage.

-9. Future steps
+9. FUTURE STEPS

 We are committed to strengthening our efforts to prevent human rights abuses.
-We have identified several actions to prioritize in order to improve our due diligence practices regarding forced labor and child labor within our supply chain.
+We have identified several actions to prioritize to improve our due diligence practices regarding forced labour and child labour within our supply chain.